Tarzan (book series): Critical reception

 While Tarzan of the Apes met with some critical success, subsequent books in the series received a cooler reception and have been criticized for being derivative and formulaic.
 The characters are often said to be two-dimensional, the dialogue wooden, and the storytelling devices (such as excessive reliance on coincidence) strain credulity.
 While Burroughs is not a polished novelist, he is a vivid storyteller, and many of his novels are still in print.
 In 1963, author Gore Vidal wrote a piece on the Tarzan series that, while pointing out several of the deficiencies that the Tarzan books have as works of literature, praises Edgar Rice Burroughs for creating a compelling "daydream figure."

 Despite critical panning, the Tarzan stories have been amazingly popular.
 Fans love his melodramatic situations and the elaborate details he works into his fictional world, such as his construction of a partial language for his great apes.

-Tarzan walking, in this display from an Ankara amusement park.

 Since the beginning of the 1970s, Tarzan books and movies have often been criticized as being blatantly racist.
 The early books often give a negative and stereotypical portrayal of native Africans, both Arab and black.
 In The Return of Tarzan, Arabs are "surly looking" and say things like "dog of a Christian," while blacks are "lithe, ebon warriors, gesticulating and jabbering."
 He used every ploy for the purpose of painting his antagonists in simple unflattering colors.
 While he commonly uses racial stereotypes of black people, his later books also contain black characters that are good-hearted, generous, and intelligent.
 At the end of Tarzan And The Jewels Of Opar (1918), the fifth book in the twenty-four-book series, Burroughs writes, "Lord and Lady Greystoke with Basuli and Mugambi rode together at the head of the column, laughing and talking together in that easy familiarity which common interests and mutual respect breed between honest and intelligent men of any races."
 Burroughs explains somewhat Tarzan's attitudes toward people in general in Tarzan And The City Of Gold (1933), where he writes, "Ordinarily, Tarzan was no more concerned by the fate of a white man than by that of a black man or any other created thing to which he was not bound by ties of friendship; the life of a man meant less to Tarzan of the Apes than the life of an ape."